theRedKh/desktop-clock/README.md

 ## 🎯This project taught me:
  - How does `Electron` package apps
  - How do we control browser window settings and customize them
+ - What is `pnpm` and how does it make my development process more efficient

 ## To make this project better, the next update will have:
  - Custom fonts